Unforgiving: A Northern Hymn: Harp

 She soon finds the harp inside another abandoned building in the village, called the Hall of the Harp.
 Inside the Hall of the Harp, Linn finds Freyja's harp placed upon an altar, but is met with a disembodied voice telling the player that an offering of fire and an offering of blood must be placed on the altar before the harp can be taken.
 After making these offerings, Linn is able to take the harp, which allows her to play it in order to complete tasks such as opening doorways.

-After the player leaves the Hall of the Harp, Linn outruns the figure of a naked woman who screams and sprints after her.
+After the player leaves the Hall of the Harp, Linn outruns the figure of a Skogsrå who screams and sprints after her.
 She then places the harp on an outdoor altar, and a disembodied voice tells her that she must place an offering of one eye and an offering of one tongue on this altar.
 She obtains the eye and the tongue from her brother's corpse, and then completes the ritual, allowing her to play longer songs with the Harp.
 Linn then plays the harp on the bridge, intending to call upon the guardian to bring the boat.
-However, the naked woman appears again and bites her.
+However, the Skogsrå appears again and bites her.
 Tendrils then begin to form on her arm, implying that the bite has caused her to begin slowly transforming into one of the humanoid tree-spirits.
 The boat then appears, and while on the boat trip across the lake, Linn sees the Näcken playing his violin on the shore.
 He speaks, and tempts her by saying he can relieve her pain if she gives him Freyja's harp.
 The boat does not stop, and she continues sailing past as the Näcken hysterically laughs.

 Troll

 On the other side of the lake, Linn once again encounters the one-armed troll.
 She progresses by playing the harp in a manner corresponding to notes scattered around the area, all while evading the troll, before then escaping by running into an abandoned mine shaft.
 Within the mine, she is forced to set light to a tree spirit that resembles a mother and child that is blocking the way forward, even as the mother voice begs for her not to do it.

 After evading an area containing trolls, Linn enters an isolated area on a cliff-side with scattered reminders of her addiction, including needles, bottles of morphine, and pills.
-A disembodied voice encourages her to jump, and she does so, finding herself a nightmare-like space that is pitch black with walls covered in large red eyes.
+A disembodied voice encourages her to jump, and she does so, finding herself in a nightmare-like space that is pitch black with walls covered in large red eyes.
 Here, the Näcken reappears and again offers the exchange of the harp for the relief of her pain.
 Linn assents, handing him the harp.
 The Näcken removes Linn's bite as promised, but says that she now must find her way out.
 Linn then runs towards a light while avoiding being crushed by giant hands that appear from the walls.